rob-miller/rTracker/README.md

 # rTracker

-**Please note this repository is now archived.
+**Please note this repository is no longer maintained.
 Go to [rTracker-swift](https://github.com/rob-miller/rTracker-swift) for the current version.**

 [rTracker](http://rob-miller.github.io/rTracker/rTracker/iPhone/pages/rTracker-main.html) is a complete iOS application for creating local on-device databases ('trackers') to log data with timestamps.